openstack/trove/doc/source/admin/building_guest_images.rst

   the guest, e.g. the guest identifier, the tenant ID, etc.
 * ``/etc/trove/conf.d/trove-guestagent.conf``: The config file for the guest agent service.

+In addition to these config files, Trove supports to inject user data when launching the instance for customization on boot time, e.g. network configuration, hosts file settings, etc. The user data files are located inside the directory configured by ``cloudinit_location``, for mysql, the file name is ``mysql.cloudinit``

 ------------------------------
 Persistent Storage, Networking